Yakima Basin Integrated Plan

 Upcoming Meetings

 Our Workgroup meets quarterly to receive updates on Yakima Basin Integrated Plan actions and activities, offer input, and share perspectives.
 The public is encouraged to attend meetings and participate by providing comments.
-These meetings are being offered in-person and virtually on WebEx.
+These meetings are being offered in-person and virtually.
 For more information on how to attend visit our Resources page.

 More on the Workgroup